sccrthlt/Reinforcement-Learning-A-Journey/_posts/2019-05-14-sparse-delayed-rewards.markdown

 # Intro
 One of the outstanding research questions within RL is how to learn from reward signals that may be **sparse**, **delayed**, or both.

+- The research community is confusing sparse and delayed rewards
+- Define sparse rewards functionally
-- Define sparse delayed rewards functionally
+- Define delayed rewards functionally

 - Many real-world problems contain [reward functions]() that .
 - The goal is to extract as much predictive power as possible from the reward signal.

 - An example... using extremes to get the point across.
+- Visual

+# Background
 - Define sparse rewards equations
 - Define delayed Rewards equations
 - visual example

 - example of simulations where x axis is length of delay and y is the median learning across several episodes

+- Extract what is really happening...
+- So what is happening here?
+Boostrapping using one step bellman update is mudding the credit assignment

 # Branches